 I am a service manager in Digital Library Systems and Services.
 In my role, I manage both services and projects, and I also work as a product owner with software engineers, operations staff and designers for the digital library applications I help support.

-I am the service manager for: Stanford’s Electronic Thesis and Dissertation Submission Program, Stanford’s exhibit platform - called Spotlight, and the Libraries’ map program in collaboration with staff from the David Rumsey Map Center.
+I am the service manager for: Stanford’s Electronic Thesis and Dissertation Submission Program and Stanford’s exhibit platform - called Spotlight.
+In addition, I am the DLSS Liaison to the GIS team and for map projects in collaboration with staff from the David Rumsey Map Center.

 I also manage numerous digital collection projects, in support of digitization and/or digital library content, preserving in the Stanford Digital Repository and bringing to light collections in SearchWorks and Spotlight at Stanford.